By Audley Morocco specialist Kerry-Ann

 I'd recommend staying at Jardins Des Douars, a lovely property built in the style of an old kasbah about 15 minutes' drive outside town.
 It has great local character, family bungalows dotted around large gardens, two pools, a spa and very child-friendly staff.

-Another option, in the centre of Essaouira, is the quirky Riad Watier with its carved woodwork, patterned tiles and spacious family suites with two bedrooms and two lounges.
+Another option, in the center of Essaouira, is the quirky Riad Watier with its carved woodwork, patterned tiles and spacious family suites with two bedrooms and two lounges.

 Eating with your family in Morocco

 Moroccan food is varied enough to give children the choice they need, and fragrant yet mild.
 Expect tagines with tender meat and aromatic rather than spicy ingredients, brochettes (skewered meat), roasted corn, cous cous, freshly squeezed orange juice and lots of pastries.
 Don't miss the gazelle horns, a hard-shelled pastry filled with almond paste.

 Best time to visit Morocco with your family

 Summer can be uncomfortably hot in Morocco, so the best time to visit is March to May or September to November.
 February and October are ideal times to visit, as is Easter.
 You will need to book well in advance at these times to ensure you stay in your first-choice of accommodation, as many properties such as the ones I’ve recommended only have one family suite.

 Practicalities of visiting Morocco with children

 - Morocco is a very child-friendly destination and children are welcomed everywhere.

 - On a week's trip it is easy to visit Marrakesh, the mountains and the desert, or Marrakesh and Essaouira.
 You'll need ten days to see them all.